00Fjongl/js-extra/Minification/mini.md

 `!isFinite(c)?a():b()` | Execute `a` if true, or `b` if not | `(isFinite(c)?b:a)()`

 ## Minor Adjustments
 Ternary operators and arrow functions often need sets of parentheses in order to execute statements in groups.
 In these situations, code such as `(isFinite(c)?b:a)()` is preferable to `isFinite(c)?b():a()`, even though they are the same size.
-This is because it creates a set of parentheses at no cost to size, and their singular return value can be abused.
+It creates a set of parentheses at no cost to size, and their singular return value can be abused to make more room.
 ```js
 isFinite(c)&&(console.log('c is infinite'),isNaN(c)?b():a());